"...well, it’s like a good Gumbo...really satisfying..."

 At AU, you’ll find an incredible gathering of diverse talented leaders: twenty-somethings, graduate students, professors, pastors, seminarians, business leaders, entrepreneurs, spouses, and retired octogenarians.
 Participants from around the globe: Africa, Asian, Europe, South and Central America… over 70+ nations; a beautiful snapshot of people drawn from of a myriad of classic faith traditions: Catholic, Protestant, Orthodox, Evangelical, Jewish… everyone enjoying the common bond of liberty, freedom and the dignity and worth of the human person.

 AU offers an education that most everyone wishes they had, and yet, probably never received.
 It provides world class scholars, experts in their fields: economists, theologians, philosophers, entrepreneurs, historians – over 70+ faculty from the finest universities and think-tanks around the world.
 You’ll not only engage in stimulating lectures, but will have the added bonus of casual conversations with teachers over coffee, lunch, and dinner.
 Imagine this kind of one-on-one access to some of the best economic, development and business leaders in the world.

 A few of the outstanding lecturers this year: John Bergsma, Anthony Bradley, J. Budziszewski, Scott Hahn, Peter Kreeft, Michael Novak, Fr.
 Robert Sirico, John Stonestreet, Kim Tan, and many more - all in one place, over four days!

-At AU learning happens in lecture halls, but perhaps even more importantly, at the dinner table, at lunch, and well into the evening when a glass of wine as the setting sun provides the backdrop for yet another “classroom”.
-Our ‘campus’ at the DeVos Place provides it all: lodging within walking distance, healthy and satisfying food, beverages - and best of all – a convivial atmosphere shared by people like you who envision a world that flourishes through virture and sound economics.
+At AU you’ll learn in lecture halls, but perhaps even more importantly, at the dinner table, at lunch, and well into the evening when a glass of wine and the setting sun provides the backdrop for yet another classroom.
+Our ‘campus’ at DeVos Place provides it all: lodging within walking distance, satisfying food, beverages – and best of all – an electric atmosphere created by people who envision a better world that flourishes through virtue and sound economics.